A Hierarchical Bayesian Analysis of Neutron-Skin Thicknesses and Implications for the Symmetry-Energy Slope: Hierarchical Bayesian Framework

 A common approach in the literature is to combine neutron-skin extractions from different probes using weighted averages or least-squares fits based on quoted uncertainties.
 Such procedures implicitly assume that all measurements are unbiased estimators of the same underlying quantity and that their reported uncertainties fully capture all sources of error.
 Given the heterogeneous nature of neutron-skin probes, these assumptions are generally not satisfied and can lead to overconfident inferences and artificial tensions among datasets.

 To address these issues, we adopt a hierarchical Bayesian framework in which the neutron-skin thickness of each nucleus is treated as a latent quantity governed by a smooth, physically motivated trend, while method-dependent systematics are modeled explicitly.
-This structure allows the data themselves to determine the effective weight of each probe and ensures a statistically consistent propagation of experimental and theoretical uncertainties.
+This structure allows the data themselves to determine the effective weight of each probe and ensures self-consistency within the model propagation of experimental and theoretical uncertainties.